 Enter the dB values (sound pressure level) for the horizontal and vertical plots at the selected frequency band in the corresponding tables.
 The angular resolution is 10° degrees.
-If data is not entered for all angles (e.g. if the data are not available) ODEON will do interpolation between the angles entered.
-For angles between both polar plots, ODEON will perform elliptical interpolation.
+If data is not

 Equalization

 If the source to be used in ODEON has a fixed frequency dependent sound power level, the equalization option in the Polar plot editor is used for entering the dB values.